 Answer a few questions on Medical Guardian's website to get a quote on the best product and plan for you.
 This process is slower than calling a representative.

 If you’re on the hunt for a great deal on an in-home medical alert system, don’t pass up Bay Alarm Medical.
 Its transparent prices get two thumbs up from us.
 No, you won’t get all the latest and greatest features with an in-home system from Bay Alarm Medical, but you will get reliable medical alert protection to keep you safe and independent.
-In the end, we think that’s what matters the most anyway!
 Visit our latest Bay Alarm Medical review to learn more.